InRule/DMNModeler/doc/DMNModels.md

 # Basic tep by step

-There are some very good books on decision modeling from James Taylor and Jan Purchase that cover indepth practice [Real World Decision Modeling with DMN](https://www.amazon.com/Real-World-Decision-Modeling-James-Taylor/dp/0929652592/ref=sr_1_3?dchild=1&keywords=James+Taylor+dmn&qid=1632853023&sr=8-3).
+There are some very good books on decision modeling from James Taylor and Jan Purchase that cover indepth practice (see [Real World Decision Modeling with DMN](https://www.amazon.com/Real-World-Decision-Modeling-James-Taylor/dp/0929652592/ref=sr_1_3?dchild=1&keywords=James+Taylor+dmn&qid=1632853023&sr=8-3)).
+At the same time, we believe there are fundamental practices you can do on your own to get started with your first model.

-Here is a step by step guide to begin designing a decision model:
+#### Questions to ask
-1. Start brainstorming on what problem needs to be solved.
+1. Brainstorm and/or journey map your business process.
+What aspects of this journey (or business process) should be automated with a decision?
+The decision should solve a specific automation problem.
-2. Think of the decisions that, put together, will drive to problem resolution.
+2. Explore all of the aspects of the candidate decisions and examine if they have sub-decisions (dependent decisions).
+If you have a couple in mind, then let's model those.
 Start a new irAuthor DMN Model and begin the design by dragging decisions identified so far and put an identification label on each.
-3. Start documenting decisions identified; think of what other data is needed for the decisions to be made, in input and in output.
-It doesn't matter where requirements for your decisions are kept (e.g.: Jira), important is represent them visually.
+3. Once you have a couple decisions on the canvas, it's time to think about data.
+Data are represented as inputs in DMN.
+See if you can establish which field level data is required to drive the decisions you are thinking about.
-4. Enrich the DMN diagram adding other connected shapes to your decisions.
-You may leave some shapes without being connected to others, if in doubt which or where should be connected.
+4. Now connect your decisions to each other.
+The entry-point decision should be at the top while dependent decisions connect from below.
+The lowest level decisions should have the inputs (data) connected to them.
+Once your shapes are connected, you have a valid DRD.
-5. Think if some separation between public and private decisions is needed.
-If so, add decision services to you model.
+5. If we want to specify which decisions are public vs private, you can add the decision service shape to your canvas.
+Place the entry point decision in the top portion and dependent decisions in the lower portion.
+Input remain outside of the decision service shape.
-6. Separate shapes in groups, if a criteria brings light in your model.
+6. As a streatch goal, try grouping some of your shapes for clarity in the model.

-As the requirements are detailed more, most probably the number of decisions and also other elements will grow.
-And maybe at some point, the model becomes too complex, that it needs to be spanned in more smaller models.
-It's not mandatory to keep one single model per project, as your project progresses.
-So it's important to repeat the steps above once in a while, to make sure you maintain a consistency of your models.
+As you model grows, it will make sense that you will break out the work into different models.
+As stated above, you can have as many models as you need in a rule application.

-Here is a practical example of an online store, in need for a solution on automation of the shopping cart for their customers.
-The main problem to be solved is to have a system that correctly calculates a customer's shopping cart total.
-So let's start with this decision, calculating the total price in the standard way, price per item * quantity:
+Here is a practical example of an online store that is in need of shopping cart automation.
+It's a simple calcation for a shopping cart total.
+Let's start with a decision that does a common total: price per item * quantity:

 ![InRule DMN Step By Step Guide Step 1](../images/InRuleDMN_Model_Step1.PNG)